geosolutions-it/crop-information-portal/doc/en/admin/index.rst

 .. module:: cippak.admin
-   :synopsis: Learn on how to develop in MapStore.
+   :synopsis: Learn how to administrate the CROP Portal platform.

 .. _cippak.admin: